The Meaning of Numbers: The Number 18

 A cubit, a unit of length found in the Old Testament, was the distance of a man's arm from the point of the elbow to the end of his middle finger.
 A cubit is roughly equivalent to about 18 inches (45.7 centimeters).

 The number eighteen and bondage

 This particular type of bondage is mentioned 18 times in Scripture.
 Its mention in Exodus 20, the chapter that first delineates God's ten commandments, is in the context of the first commandment.
 After the word "bondage" God commands the children of Israel NOT to worship other gods (Exodus 20:2 - 3).
 Serving other gods places people into spiritual bondage under Satan and his demons, which God punishes with physical bondage (see Judges 2:7, 10 - 12, 14) in order for people to reconsider their ways and repent.

-Additional information on the Biblical Meaning of 18
+Additional info on the Biblical Meaning of 18

 Two of the longest names in Scripture are composed of 18 letters.
 They are Jonathelemrechokim (in the title of Psalm 56) and Mahershalalhashbaz (the name of Isaiah's son in Isaiah 8:1, which, when translated, means 'swift is booty, speedy is prey').